balex1/TestScriptBuilder/README.md

 2. Find the Python Distribution shipped with your Kivy package (it’s located inside the Kivy folder, wherever you unzipped it to).
 Copy the path to the python executable.

-3. Open the command prompt.
-Go to the directory to which you unzipped sqlalchemy and run the following command:
+3. Open the command prompt & run the following command:

 a.	""Path_to_Python_Executable"\python.exe -m pip install sqlalchemy